VictoriaBabikova/MarketPlace/README .md

-This project was made with symfony framework.
+This project was created using symfony framework.
 -------------------------------------------------

-For using it, you need make clone this repository:
+To use it, you need to clone this repository:

 - git clone https://github.com/VictoriaBabikova/MarketPlace.git
 ----------------------------------------------------

 ---------------------------------------------------

 after cloning the repository, you will have a folder with the MarketPlace project.
-You need run
+You need to run:

 - cd MarketPlace

-and execute all subsequent commands there
+and execute all the following commands there
 ---------------------------------------------------

 -------------------------------------------------
-for install of all packages you need run:
+to install all packages, you need to run:

 - composer install
 -------------------------------------------------